 There are two channels of distribution available to firms.
 Direct distribution and indirect distribution

 Indirect distribution involves distributing your product by the use of an intermediary for example a manufacturer selling to a wholesaler and then on to the retailer.

-Direct distribution involves distributing direct from a manufacturer to the consumer For example Dell Computers selling its computers and laptops directly to consumers instead of just to shops.
+Direct distribution involves distributing direct from the manufacturer to the consumer For example Dell Computers providing directly to its target customers.
 The advantage of direct distribution is that it gives a manufacturer complete control over their product

 Place and Distribution Intermediaries Defined

 Manufacturer: Person, group or firm that makes the product.

 The party that buys large quantities of a product from manufacturers and sells it to retailers.
 Wholesalers sell goods to other businesses, they do not sell directly to consumers.

 The organisation that sells products directly to consumers and end users.
 As they are selling to consumers for personal use, the goods are usually sold in small quantities.